 In 2019 the oat milk market was valued at 372.5 million dollars, and it’s expected to reach 698.8 million by 2027 — it’s safe to say our society is oat-obsessed!

-Flavor: Creamy and mild with a taste similar to the OG dairy milk
+Flavor: Creamy, mild, and subtly sweet with a similar taste and thick consistency to OG dairy milk.

 Ingredients: With just two ingredients, oat milk is easy to digest and simple to make!

 Environmentally Friendly: Oat Milk is an eco-friendly choice, especially considering the high water footprint of nuts — just one almond averages 3.2 gallons of water!
 Oats, on the other hand, use the least amount of water of any plant milk and less land, water, and energy than cow’s milk!

 Allergy-Friendly and Plant-based: Oat milk is vegan, dairy-free, soy-Free, nut-free, and gluten-free when using certified gluten-free oats!
 Basically, free of everything you don’t want while containing everything you crave.

 Oat Milk may be the newest competitor in the field, but it’s looking like a lasting winner.
 Leave it up to our ultimate guide to drinking oat milk to discuss how oat milk stacks up against dairy milk in both nutrition and taste.

 Which is Healthier?

 Calories: Coming in at 149 calories, a cup of whole dairy milk is slightly more caloric than the 120 calories per cup of plain oat milk.

 Fat: Oat milk contains roughly 5 grams of fat per cup versus the 8 grams in a cup of Dairy Milk.